-We introduce an alternative for binary classification, that does not require score calibration.
+One approach to this issue is to perform scores calibration, [7, 17], but it requires a separate calibration set (or cross validation).
+In the case of AL, this implies further splitting a labeled pool that is already small so, instead, we introduce an alternative for binary classification.
 We first observe that the score function of most ML algorithms is a monotonic function of the class posterior probability.
 Thus we still expect that instances with higher scores will have a higher probability of being positive.
 Given a sample of data, the classification boundary can be equivalently characterized by a score percentile, i.e., a position in the sorted set of scores.
 We then note that the percentile of the classification boundary, for a perfect classifier that knows the labels would be equal to the negative class rate.
-This motivates an alternative uncertainty criterion, where the uncertain instances are the ones closest to the estimated negative class rate boundary.
-In the experiments, we will show results with the classic entropy criterion (denoted Unc. (entropy)), as well as with our fraud percentile criterion (denoted Unc. (percentile)).
+This motivates an alternative uncertainty criterion, which is independent of scores calibration, where the uncertainty boundary is at the percentile given by the estimated negative class rate.
+Then the uncertain instances are considered to be the ones closest to that boundary.
+In the experiments, we will show results with the classic entropy criterion, as well as with our fraud percentile criterion.